 - natural yogurt optional

 - Rinse red lentils.
 This is important to avoid biting into any tiny little pebbles.

-- Heat olive oil in large soup pot.
-Add onions and gently fry on medium-high heat until translucent, about 3 minutes.
-Add garlic, chili and all spices and fry until fragrant, usually another 30 seconds.
+- Heat olive oil in large soup pot over medium heat.
+Add onions and gently fry until translucent, about 3 minutes.
+Add garlic, chilli and all spices and fry until fragrant, usually another 30 seconds.

 - Next add the red lentils to the soup mix, let simmer for about 15 minutes or until the lentils have completely broken apart.
 Check to make sure the squash is nice and tender.
 Add more water or stock if the soup gets too thick.

 - Now for decision time, do you like your soup chunky or blended?
 Sometimes I like to mash my soup with a potato blender, and sometimes it is nice to have a blended soup.
 If you have a hand held stick blender this is usually the easiest to use.